 As a major component of the system, inverters are prone to failure.
 Inverters can repeatably ‘trip off’ if there are voltage issues onsite or within the solar system itself, dust can collect, affecting the inverter’s temperature and overall performance or communication issues can inhibit your ability to monitor their generation.

 Hot spots are among the most common issues and occur when panels get too hot or the circuits are overloaded.
 This can be triggered in some cases by the build up of dirt on a solar panel surface.
 They can also occur from a manufacturing fault such as a bad electrical connections.

 Micro-cracks normally occur from mishandling in shipping/transport or applying too much pressure to the tempered glass during installation.
 These crack can start so small they are not noticeable to the naked eye but increase over time with water ingress and temperature changes

 As the name suggests, this common solar panel problems presents a darkened line across the surface of the panel that appears like a ‘snail trail’.
 These problems can occur where moisture is able to get inside the solar panel through the use of defective silver paste.
 Snail trails cause solar panels to produce lower outputs and shorten their expected lifespan.

-How much does solar maintenance and solar panel cleaning cost?
+How much does solar maintenance cost?

 The below table provides an indicative guide for the costs of maintaining your solar system.
 Please note these figures depend on several factors which are listed below the table.